huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_interface_attach.md

 * `source_dest_check` - (Optional, Bool) Specifies whether the ECS processes only traffic that is destined specifically for it.
 This function is enabled by default but should be disabled if the ECS functions as a SNAT server or has a virtual IP address bound to it.

+* `security_group_ids` - (Optional, List) Specifies the list of security group IDs bound to the specified port.
+  Defaults to the default security group.

 ## Attributes Reference